WHO director highlights the only way to end the pandemic

 “We are concerned that a narrative has taken hold in some countries that, because of vaccines and because of the high transmissibility and lower severity of Omicron, prevention of transmission is no longer possible and is no longer necessary,” Tedros said.

-“Nothing could be further from the truth,” he said, stressing that “more transmission of covid-19 means more deaths.”
+“Nothing could be further from the truth,” he said, emphasizing that “more transmission of Covid-19 means more deaths”, he added, who said that the virus is dangerous and continues to evolve “before our eyes”.

 Vaccination is crucial